bilelmoussaoui/MAS/README.md

 - `python3-tkinter`

 ### How to use
-You can see the a simulation using
+You can start a simulation using

 `python3 mas_sim.py`

 ### Configuration